isabella232/google-cloud-common/contributing/readme.md

 1. Run the tests again.

 1. Commit your code.
 Take a moment to write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+We use [Conventional Commits](https://www.conventionalcommits.org/) as a convention for writing commit messages.
+It provides an easy set of rules for creating an explicit commit history.
 If you end up with several commits for one logical change, [squash](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Squashing-Commits) these commits for clarity.

 1. On GitHub, [create a fork](https://guides.github.com/activities/forking/) of the project.